 Management must delay questioning until the union Steward arrives.

-It is against Federal Law for management to deny an employee’s request for a Steward and continue with an interrogation.
+It is against Federal Law for management to deny an employee’s request for a Union Representative and continue with an interrogation.
 In this case, an employee can refuse to answer management’s questions.

-If you have any questions about your Weingarten rights, speak to your Steward or call your Union Representative.
+If you have any questions about your Weingarten rights, speak to your Union Representative.